noncomputable/AgentMaps/README.md

 After including and loading Leaflet, include this script to use Agentmaps: https://unpkg.com/agentmaps@1/dist/agentmaps.js.

-Demos and dist are in the gh-pages branch.
+Demos and code dist are in the gh-pages branch.